Buck v. Bell: Effects

 The story of Carrie Buck's sterilization and the court case was made into a television drama in 1994, Against Her Will: The Carrie Buck Story.
 It was also referred to in 1934's sensational film Tomorrow's Children, and was covered in the October 2018 American Experience documentary "The Eugenics Crusade".

 Although this opinion and eugenics remain widely condemned, the decision in the case has not been formally overturned.
 Buck v.
 Bell was cited as a precedent by the opinion of the court (part VIII) in Roe v.
-Wade, but not in support of abortion rights.
-To the contrary, Justice Blackmun quoted it to justify that the constitutional right to abortion is not unlimited.
-Blackmun claimed that the right to privacy was strong enough to prevent the state from protecting unborn life in the womb, but not strong enough to prevent a woman being sterilized against her will.
+Wade, but by Justice Blackmun in support of some limits to abortion rights.

 In the 1996 case of Fieger v.
 Thomas, the United States Court of Appeals for the Sixth Circuit both recognized and criticized Buck v.
 Bell by writing, "as Justice Holmes pointed out in the only part of Buck v.
 Bell that remains unrepudiated, a claim of a violation of the Equal Protection Clause based upon selective enforcement 'is the usual last resort of constitutional arguments.
 In 2001, the United States Court of Appeals for the Eighth Circuit cited Buck v.
 Bell to protect the constitutional rights of a woman coerced into sterilization without procedural due process.
 The court stated that error and abuse will result if the state does not follow the procedural requirements, established by Buck v.
 Bell, for performing an involuntary sterilization.

 Derek Warden has shown how the decision in Buck v.
 Bell has been affected by the Americans with Disabilities Act.

+In Chiles v.
+Salazar, Justice Neil Gorsuch cited Buck v.
+Bell in the majority opinion to indicate that "currently prevailing professional views may not always end well".